Information for Academic Year 2020-21

 - Witnesses, if called, will be brought into the hearing at the appropriate time, and asked to leave once the committee determines that the witnesses have made their contribution to the hearing.

 Once the committee determines that it has no more questions, the AIO will inform the instructor and student that their part in the hearing is concluded.
 The committee will deliberate after the instructor and student leave the hearing room.
-If the committee decides that the evidence more likely than not supports a finding that the student violated the academic integrity policy, the committee will then be asked to determine which penalties should be imposed.
+The committee will decide if the evidence and testimony more likely than not supports a finding that the student violated the academic integrity policy.

 If they find that the student has not violated the academic integrity policy, the hearing is concluded, and the AIO will notify the instructor, the student, and the Office of Student Conduct and Community Standards of the outcome.

 Once the instructor receives notification of the outcome, they may enter the appropriate grade.

 If either the instructor or student wishes to appeal the committee’s decision, they must contact the Office of Student Conduct and Student Conduct in writing within 14 days of the decision.
 The chair of the SCB will review the appeal and may send the matter back to the AIC for re-hearingor convene the Student Conduct Board to hear the matter and make a determination.
 Appeals are governed by Section VII.
 C. of the University Judicial Code.

 Penalties for Academic Integrity Violations